t3rn/t3rn/docs/main/docs/intro.md

 <img src="/img/docs-intro-banner.png"/>

-Welcome to t3rn, a Modular Interoperability Layer designed for fast, secure, and cost-efficient cross-chain swapping. t3rn is uniquely positioned to bridge the gaps in blockchain interoperability, offering superior swapping for users and yield for infra providers by becoming t3rn Executors.
+Welcome to t3rn, the Universal Execution Protocol designed for coordinating smart contracts, capital, and computation across ecosystems without complexity, delay, or risk. t3rn enables any smart contract to run across multiple blockchains, both EVM and non-EVM, instantly and atomically, with no need for fragile bridges or complex integrations.

 ## Popular 🔥